 These changes to your daily routine may help you stay healthy and reduce the risk of seizures:

 Each case is unique, so symptoms often vary.
-Even after your diagnosis, it’s important to tell your doctor about new symptoms or seizures to make sure you are on the right treatment and better understand your condition.
+Even after your diagnosis, it’s important to tell your doctor about new symptoms or seizures to make sure you're on the right treatment and better understand your condition.
 If you experience seizures or other symptoms, work with family members or friends to document details of your seizures or your seizure patterns.
 Consider creating a seizure diary.
 You can also ask a family member or friend to try to record one of your seizures so you can share the video with your doctor.

 Some common signs and symptoms during a seizure include: